This post may contain affiliate links. See our disclosure policy.

 Dry Rub Does Not Mean Dry Steak

-It’s quite the opposite actually.
-A dry rub can help create a crust when you sear the steak and actually holds juices in.
+It’s quite the opposite.
+A dry rub can help create a crust when you sear the steak and hold the juices in.
 After cooking the steak and allowing it to rest, it will be tender and infused with flavor.

 40 minutes to 4 hours is ideal.
 You can even keep it on overnight.
 You just want the rub to be on the steak long enough to infuse it with flavor.

 By patting the steak dry and then adding a very thin layer of oil, you can create a nice surface for the dry rub to stick to.